PhD from George Washington University

 The politics of policy

 Jake Haselswerdt (Assistant Professor) has been with the Truman School since 2016.
 Prior to joining the department, he was a Robert Wood Johnson Foundation Scholar in Health Policy Research at the University of Michigan.
 He also worked in U.S. Senator Charles E. Schumer’s office through the American Political Science Association’s Congressional Fellowship Program.
 He completed his Ph.D. at George Washington University.
-His work has been published in The Journal of Politics; Political Research Quarterly; the Journal of Public Policy, the Journal of Health Politics, Policy and Law; American Politics Research; and Publius, the Journal of Federalism.
+His work has been published in The American Political Science Review; The Journal of Politics; Perspectives on Politics; Political Behavior; the Journal of Public Policy; the Journal of Health Politics, Policy and Law; Administration & Society; and more.

 His research focuses on the politics of public policy, especially health and social policy, in the United States.
 These interests encompass several different strands of work spanning the study of institutions and behavior.
 One strand examines how people’s experiences with health, economic instability, and public policy shape their political participation.
 Another investigates the reasons that people assume public policies like Medicaid or cash welfare benefit specific groups of people, like immigrants or African-Americans, and not others.
 He is also interested in the politics of Medicaid expansions, including via ballot initiative.